MicrosoftDocs/fabric-docs/docs/data-science/r-fraud-detection.md

 :::image type="content" source="media/r-fraud-detection/auprc-curve-balanced.png" alt-text="Screenshot of a graph that shows the AUPRC curve for the balanced model.":::

-The preceding figures clearly show that the model that you trained on the balanced dataset outperforms the model that you trained on the imbalanced dataset, in terms of both AUC-ROC and AUPRC scores.
-This outcome suggests that SMOTE is an effective technique to enhance model performance when you're working with highly imbalanced data.
+The earlier figures clearly show that the model trained on the balanced dataset outperforms the model trained on the imbalanced dataset, for both AUC-ROC and AUPRC scores.
+This result suggests that SMOTE effectively improves model performance when working with highly imbalanced data.

 <!-- nbend -->